chrplr/openlexicon/scripts/README.md

 Download [select.R](select.R).
 (If you have not already, to install [_R_](https://cran.r-project.org/) and [_Rstudio Desktop_](https://www.rstudio.com))

+Remark that this code reads `Lexique382.tsv` directly from the web.
+If the server or the connection is too slow, you will get a message "`Error in open.connection(con, "rb") : Timeout was reached`".

-Remark that we read `Lexique382.tsv` directly from the web.
-It can be more efficient to download it first on your local hard drive and modify the path in the call to `read_delim`.
-The source tables of a number of databases are available from [our list of open databases](../databases/README.md).
+In this case, you should first download [Lexique382.tsv](http://wwww.lexique.org:81/databases/Lexique382/Lexique382.tsv) on your local hard drive and change the file path passed as argument to `read_delim`.

+More generally, you can download the source tables of a number of databases from [our list of open databases](../databases/README.md).

 ## Example 2: sélection d'items avec Python ##